sampart09/Coding/README.md

 -               Octopi have 3 hearts and donut shaped brain

 in this repo are my python projects feel free to browse

+i have attched Jupyter notebook and text editor versions of each of my uploads